Frequently Asked Questions

 Can classes from my study abroad program count towards the major?

-What should I do in the summer before my Senior year?
+What should I do in the summer before my senior year?

 Does being a Global Affairs major guarantee me a spot in any/all courses taught by Jackson Senior Fellows?

 Not necessarily, but Global Affairs majors and Jackson School M.P.P. students do have some priority in any course that is primarily a Jackson course.
 Although majors may not be able to take all classes taught by Senior Fellows, this policy means they should be able to take at least one and likely more while at Yale.
+If a Global Affairs course that counts as an elective is offered at a graduate level, please follow the Yale College policy of Enrolling in a Graduate and Professional Schools courses.

 Can my class in _____ count as the core course in development or international security?